 Skylon Tower: of course we have a large parking lot to accommodate visitors to the Tower as well as tourists looking for convenient parking.
-Located in the Fallsview Entertainment District, we’re across the street from the Fallsview Casino, a short walk downhill to the Niagara Parkway and Falls, with Clifton Hill & surrounding District within reach.
+The Tower is located in the Fallsview Entertainment District, across the street from Fallsview Casino, a short walk downhill to the Niagara Parkway and Falls, with Clifton Hill & surrounding District within reach.
 Having the Skylon Tower for a landmark makes it easy to find your way back to the car.
 We also invite you to come check out our spectacular view over a meal at The Revolving Dining Room.

 Queen Victoria Place: as close as you can get to the Falls.
 Large lot, but still fills up.
 Can be pricy.
 While parking that close to the Falls may seem convenient, be prepared for heavy traffic during peak times, for example after the fireworks displays when most people decide to drive back home or to their hotels.

 Generally, motels and hotels will not charge you for parking (but some do, so make sure to inquire).
 A couple great options are Holiday Inn by the Falls and Quality Inn Fallsview Cascade.
 Both are located in the Fallsview Entertainment district, very close to the Skylon Tower.
 Staying overnight allows you to see more of what Niagara Falls has to offer while also giving you time to discover other nearby attractions or points of interest, like the quaint town of Niagara-on-the-Lake.